hugoalh-studio/GitHubManager.NodeJS/README.md

 ### ⚠ Important

-- Additional lock is support multiple locks, please reverse locks order when unlock.
+- Local storage lock is support multiple locks, please reverse locks order when unlock.
 - When using in any shell which has incrementally command history, please make sure to clear the command history afterward or otherwise this maybe exploit by malware.

 ## 📄 Documentation

-*For the official documentation, please visit [GitHub Repository Wiki](https://github.com/hugoalh-studio/github-manager-nodejscli/wiki)*.
+*For the official documentation, please visit [GitHub Repository Wiki](https://github.com/hugoalh-studio/github-manager-nodejscli/wiki).*

 ### Getting Started (Excerpt)